Punggol Watertown

 Watertown is a sustainable integrated development located in Punggol, Singapore, next to Punggol MRT/LRT station.
-The project features a retail and residential component and is Punggol's first integrated waterfront development, with the Punggol Waterway located right next to the development.
+Designed by RSP Architects Planners & Engineers, the project features a retail and residential component; and is Punggol's first integrated waterfront development, with the Punggol Waterway located right next to the development.

 The residential component consists of 11 residential condominium towers ranging from 11 storeys to 14 storeys which are located above the retail component, the Waterway Point.
 Waterway Point was completed by end 2015 and the condominium was completed in 2017.

 History

 The development was announced in October 2011 by property developer Frasers Centerpoint Limited.
 Jointly developed with Far East Organization and Sekisui House, it features 992 units comprising suites, SOHO apartments, sky patios, and condominium apartments.

 Retail

 Waterway Point

 Waterway Point comprises a mixed tenant of approximately 30% F&B, 40% retail, 15% entertainment, 15% others (education institutions, banks, civic & community amenities such as a library).
 It is the first mall in Singapore to be integrated with a town square and a visitors’ centre which provides an avenue for residents and the public to learn more about the heritage of Punggol through exhibitions and civic and community events.
 The mall had a soft launch on 18 January 2016, and was officially opened on 19 April that year.